-The building was designed by architect Robert D. Kohn who was considered a pioneer in his use of Art Nouveau style for the building.
-Kohn also had a personal stake in the design of the building, as he was on the Board of the Society and had been a lifelong member.
+The building was designed by architect Robert D. Kohn, who was considered a pioneer in his use of Vienna Recessionist/Art Nouveau style for the building.
+Kohn also had a personal stake in the design of the building, as he was a lifelong member and served on the Board of the Society.

 In its recommendation for Landmark status, the New York City Landmarks Preservation Commission stated that,

 “…the New York Society for Ethical Culture has a special character, special historical and aesthetic interest and value as part of the development, heritage and cultural characteristics of New York City…and that it is both a tangible symbol of the Society’s permanent social contribution and a rich architectural element of the fabric of our City.”

 2010 marked the 100th anniversary of our beautiful landmark building, a permanent home for the New York Society for Ethical Culture.
 We celebrated with a Rededication Ceremony and reception, one hundred years to the day – October 23, 2010, with a keynote address by David Brancaccio, a Proclamation from Manhattan Borough President Scott Stringer, and remarks from other distinguished guests.
 In addition we had a series of events throughout the year to highlight contemporary ethical concerns and introduce new people to our historic building and to the Society.